 “Love” can be a strange word here, but it’s related to the broken window theory.

-James Q. Wilson and George Kelling in 1982 used broken windows as a metaphor for disorder within neighborhoods.
+James Q. Wilson and George Kelling 1982 used broken windows as a metaphor for disorder within neighborhoods.
 Their theory links disorder and incivility within a community to subsequent occurrences of serious crime.
 The same concept can be applied to a software product.

-Developers hate to work on the top of low-quality work, and they have a tendency to perpetuate these problems because they are not given the time, or recognition if they improve something that initially is not visible.
+Developers hate to work on top of low-quality work, and they have a tendency to perpetuate these problems because they are not given the time, or recognition if they improve something that initially is not visible.

 On the other hand, they usually love to keep things high-quality, if they have the skills and time to do so.
 If they love how a product is built, it’s more likely for them to make their best effort to keep quality high.

 In a nutshell, with a high-debt project, development takes longer.
-This increases time pressure over teams and generates more debt.
+This increases time pressure on teams and generates more debt.
 If more team members are added, it also increases entropy (inherent disorder) and generates more debt.

 A high-debt project also demotivates developers (less love), generating more debt.
 It also generates more bugs, which creates more conflicts (questioning quality of work), which reduces how much developers care about the project (less love).